 - empirical studies on related topics, such as usage patterns, the usability of languages or tools, experimental methodology, or benchmark design.

 We invite high-quality papers in the following two categories:

 Research and experience papers: These submissions should describe work that advances the current state of the art in the above or related areas.
 The suggested length of these submissions is 6–10 pages (maximum 10pp).

 Work-in-progress or position papers: These papers should document ongoing efforts in an area of interest which have not yet yielded final results, and/or should present and defend the authors’ position on a topic related to the broad area of the workshop.
 The maximum length of these submissions is 6 pages, but we will consider shorter submissions (e.g. a well-written 2-page abstract).

 For the first submission deadline, all paper types are considered for publication in the ACM Digital Library, except if the authors prefer not to be included.
 Publication of work-in-progress and position papers at VMIL is not intended to preclude later publication elsewhere.

 Submissions will be judged on novelty, clarity, timeliness, relevance, and potential to stimulate discussion during the workshop.

 For the second deadline, we will consider only work-in-progress and position papers.
+Abstracts do not have to be submitted before the deadline.
 These will not be published in the ACM DL, and will only appear on the web site.